 The stories, all of which were self-contained rather than the usual episodic format for children's drama series at that time, were told entirely from the young girl's point of view with a narrative supplied by Heath for moments when Penelope was thinking (Hannah Gordon did the honours in the pilot) and Ann Morrish, Penelope's schoolteacher, introduced the first series episodes in character.

-Told entirely from the young girl's point of view with a narrative supplied by Heath for moments when Penelope was thinking (Hannah Gordon did the honours in the pilot).
 The series was filmed in the Nottinghamshire village of Eakring, where Cresswell lived at the time.
-Only eight episodes were made, the first four in 1973 were written directly for television and the other four episodes came two years later after three 'Lizzie Dripping' books were published in 1974, and this latter series was based on those books.
-Both series were released on DVD in 2017 excpet for the original pilot which no longer exists in the BBC archives.
+Only nine episodes were made, the first four in 1973 were written directly for television and the other five episodes came two years later after three 'Lizzie Dripping' books were published in 1974, and this latter series, Lizzie Dripping Again, was based on those books.
+Both series were released on DVD in 2017 except for the original pilot which no longer exists in the BBC archives.